officelearn/azure-docs.sv-se/articles/active-directory/saas-apps/new-relic-tutorial.md

 ## <a name="prerequisites"></a>Krav

-Om du vill konfigurera Azure AD-integrering med nya Relic behöver du följande objekt:
+To configure Azure AD integration with New Relic, you need the following items:

 * En Azure AD-prenumeration.
 Om du inte har en Azure AD-miljö kan du få en månads utvärderingsversion [här](https://azure.microsoft.com/pricing/free-trial/)
-* Ny Relic-aktiverad prenumeration med enkel inloggning
+* New Relic single sign-on enabled subscription

 ## <a name="scenario-description"></a>Scenariobeskrivning

 I den här självstudien konfigurerar och testar du enkel inloggning med Azure AD i en testmiljö.

-* New Relic stöder **SP** -INITIERAd SSO
+* New Relic supports **SP** initiated SSO

-## <a name="adding-new-relic-from-the-gallery"></a>Lägga till nya Relic från galleriet
+## <a name="adding-new-relic-from-the-gallery"></a>Adding New Relic from the gallery

-Om du vill konfigurera integrering av nya Relic i Azure AD måste du lägga till nya Relic från galleriet i listan över hanterade SaaS-appar.
+To configure the integration of New Relic into Azure AD, you need to add New Relic from the gallery to your list of managed SaaS apps.

-**Utför följande steg för att lägga till nya Relic från galleriet:**
+**To add New Relic from the gallery, perform the following steps:**

 1. I **[Azure-portalen](https://portal.azure.com)** , i den vänstra navigeringspanelen, klickar du på **Azure Active Directory**-ikonen.